You are here

 Abstracts by Thomas Powles:

-A phase Ib study exploring the combination of everolimus and dovitinib in VEGF-refractory clear cell renal cancer.Category: Genitourinary Cancer - Renal Cell Cancer
+A randomized phase II study of AZ2014 versus everolimus in patients with VEGF refractory metastatic clear cell renal cancer (mRCC).Category: Genitourinary Cancer - Renal Cell Cancer